menu

 Also of interest is that Jeffersonton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.78% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 9.78% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Jeffersonton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Jeffersonton is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.12% of adults in Jeffersonton have a bachelor's degree or even advanced degree.
+The education level of Jeffersonton citizens is very high relative to the national average among all cities (21.84%): 35.12% of adults in Jeffersonton have a bachelor's degree or even advanced degree.

 The per capita income in Jeffersonton in 2022 was $48,307, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $193,228 for a family of four.